 Sometimes your bot will not understand what the user says.
 It is thus important that your solution contains a fallback flow that deals with user inputs that are not understood.
-In Teneo, we usually call such a flow a Safetynet flow.
+In Teneo, we call this flow a Safetynet flow.

-The Safetynet flow consists of a trigger with nothing but a star (*) as a language condition.
+The Safetynet flow consists of a trigger with a star (*) and %$_QUESTION as a language condition.
 The reason for this is that the Safetynet flow needs to be true for any input.
 To work as intended, Teneo must test all other triggers before falling back to the Safetynet trigger.
 The Safetynet trigger must thus be placed at the bottom of the trigger ordering.